Instructor Revenue ShareRead article

 While the total instructor revenue pool has consistently grown over time, fluctuations in your courses' relative share of consumption will also factor into the revenue you earn from Udemy Business each month.

 For courses with multiple instructors, revenue will be divided amongst co-instructors according to the revenue share active at the time of calculation/reporting.
 Each instructor's earnings will appear in their individual revenue report.

 Payments for Personal Plan (individual subscription pilot)

-Instructors are compensated for participation in Personal Plan via the same calculation as Udemy for Business, as described above.
+Instructors are compensated for participation in Personal Plan via the same calculation as Udemy Business, as described above.

 Revenue from Personal Plan will appear on the main revenue report with the label "Individual subscription."
-Currently, revenue from Personal Plan will appear as a lump sum, rather than being broken out by course.
+Currently, revenue from Personal Plan will appear as a lump sum, rather than being broken out by individual content asset.

 Personal Plan revenue will be posted a few days before it’s paid out, approximately 30 days after the close of the month, in which the relevant consumption took place.
 For example, September earnings from Personal Plan will appear in the September statement around the first week of November and will be paid out shortly after.